Showing posts with label Software - Emulators. Show all posts

 Jetpac

-I love it when you find something new - at least new to me.
-After decades of using an Atari ST, I stumbled upon something I'd never heard of - an emulator called Artemis.
-It's a Z80/ZX Spectrum emulator by Jörg Tochtenhagen and Ralf Hemsing and features numerous options for the technically minded - and seems to perform very well indeed.
+I love it when I find something new - new to me.
+After decades of using an Atari ST, I stumbled upon a program that I'd never heard of - an emulator called Artemis.
+This is a Z80/ZX Spectrum emulator by Jörg Tochtenhagen and Ralf Hemsing and features numerous options for the technically minded - not me then lol.
+Thankfully, it seems to perform very well indeed on my own Atari (the video above is via emulation).

-Feel free to tinker with the configuration but the overall performance -as is- is more than acceptable on the stock ST. That's actually a relief because Artemis doesn't work properly on faster computers plus there is no support for colour, meaning your game is in black and white.
-Even more peculiar is that we only have one game - Jetpac
+Feel free to tinker with the configuration but the performance -as is- is more than acceptable on the stock ST. That's a relief because Artemis doesn't work properly on faster computers!
+Plus there is no support for colour, meaning your game is in black and white.
+Even more peculiar is that we only have one game - Jetpac.

-The game comes in a format I've not heard of before --> .PRO
+The game uses a format I've not heard of before --> .PRO

-Can anyone help to find out more information or perhaps more games in .PRO format?
+Can anyone help with more information or other games in .PRO format?

 Playing Jetpac is never a bad thing and even though it's not as good as the real machine (or indeed the Speccy emulator) it is great to find something new.
-So, Artemis comes with no documentation, lacks colour support, and doesn't work properly with computers other than the stock 8MHz Atari ST/e.
-I loved finding this from deep inside the ST archives!
+Note: Artemis comes with no documentation, lacks colour support, and doesn't work properly with computers other than the stock 8MHz Atari ST/e.

 Download: Floppyshop disk "UTL-3025"